285sopes2usac/USAX/docs/testing.md

 it's far too *unrealistic*: no IRQs, no (real or emulated) 8042 controller, etc.
 A better way is to test it against a *reference* implementation like the one in QEMU but, how to do that?
-QEMU's monitor has an interface for sending keystrokes to the VM, but the real problem is the following: when Tilck's console gets its input from the PS/2 keyboard, its output goes to the default (video) monitor, not to the serial port and that's how it should be.
+QEMU's monitor has an interface for sending keystrokes to the VM, but the real problem is the following: when usax's console gets its input from the PS/2 keyboard, its output goes to the default (video) monitor, not to the serial port and that's how it should be.
 In order to check if the output produced after a given input is correct, the test infrastructure needs